 Resideo’s Critical Appliance Monitoring Service will be available through professionals in 2020.

 Resideo’s new software service understands how the home’s HVAC (heating, ventilation, and air conditioning) system reacts and recovers to changing weather conditions.
 With that data, the smart thermostat knows how to adjust the schedule while using the least amount of energy possible.
 Our app allows us to predict what a homeowner’s energy use will be based on the weather forecast and environmental conditions around their home, including their personal comfort level.

 The new, dynamic approach creates thermodynamic models of the home to accurately predict home heating and cooling run time and energy use.
 It also offers homeowners real opportunities for savings.

-This new service will be available on existing Honeywell Home™ T Series Smart Thermostats in the Resideo app in early 2020, and also will be available on future smart thermostats.
+This new service will be available on existing Honeywell Home™ T Series Smart Thermostats in 2020, and also will be available on future smart thermostats.